 By calculating the Euclidean distances to roads, palm oil mills, water bodies, settlements and combining with slope data an accessibility index was created using ArcGIS.
 The accessibility index uses factors such as surface type, condition, and distance to networks to calculate the average speed to move across a given landscape (Eade et al. 2000).

 A condition of Maxent is that all raster data must have the same cell size and resolution for Maxent to process and effectively model the data.
 Raster data were processed using a python program to make the resampling of raster data more streamlined.
-The program pulled raster files from a folder, merged those rasters into a single file, converted rasters to have the same cell size, clipped those rasters according to a specified shape file, Central Kalimantan province in this case, and converted the output rasters into ascii files that could be entered into the maxent program.
+The program pulled raster files from a folder, merged rasters into a single file, converted rasters to have the same cell size, clipped rasters according to a specified shape file, and converted the outputsinto ASCII files that could be entered into the Maxent program.

 Data Analysis

-Several iterations of the Maxent model were run using the TerrSet’s Habitat and Biodiversity Modeler (HBM) user interface to create the final outputs.
-Maxent, is a proven machine learning technique that is commonly used to identify species habitat within a specific geographic bound.
+Several iterations of the Maxent model were run using the TerrSet (Clark Labs) Habitat and Biodiversity Modeler (HBM) user interface to create the final outputs.
+Maxent is a proven machine learning technique that is commonly used to identify species habitat within a specific geographic bound.
 This technique aids in assessing the relationship between palm oil plantations and their assumed explanatory variables while also producing a map of palm oil plantation location likelihood.
 Along with a visual representation of the results given by the map, Maxent also generates a Receiver Operating Characteristic (ROC) and Area Under the Curve (AUC) score.
 These outputs produce a value range between 0-1.
 If the resulting score is less than or equal to 0.5 the model being assessed is no greater than pure chance (Aguilar-Amuchastegui et al., 2014).
 Using the AUC score and standard deviation each individual variable was evaluated to gauge its overall accuracy and contribution to the model.
-After carefully interpreting the model results in R and ArcGIS changes were made as needed and more iterations of the model were run.
-Finally, the palm oil plantation likelihood map was visually compared to the high resolution Landsat 8 imagery and the known locations of palm oil plantations to verify results.
+After carefully interpreting the model results in R and ArcGIS, changes were made and more iterations of the model were run.
+Finally, the palm oil plantation likelihood map was visually compared to the high resolution Landsat 8 imagery, Google Earth, and the known locations of palm oil plantations to verify results.

 The resulting palm oil plantation likelihood map was then used to further create a risk map that modeled potential future expansion of plantations throughout the Central Kalimantan region.